• School Nomination

 3. Community service (20%)

-• A reflection on “Growth through performance”
+• A reflection on “Shaping the Possible through Performance”

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing their passion for performing arts and their achievements in this category.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should mention: